Folkas/folkas-portfolio/README.md

 # About Portfolio

 This repository contains Folkas' portfolio with data science projects, collected during studies at Turing College.
+Use Google colab links for better visual presentation.

 ## 1. Project with SQL